 Warranted stock

 These were tested by agreeing stock details to stock warrants.
 The only material difference noted by KPMG related to the timing difference in recording of the Comex transactions.
 This caused MCC to include stock in their closing balance for which they had yet to receive the warrants.
-This led to an overstatement of stock and creditors by $1,771k.
-KPMG noted that similar differences had been experienced on prior audits.
+This led to an overstatement of stock and intercompany creditors by $1,771k.
+KPMG noted that similar differences had been experienced on prior audits but also noted that the only affect was in the balance sheet.

 Physical stock

-KPMG noted no material differences in agreeing the stock details to supporting documentation.
+KPMG noted no material differences in agreeing the stock details to supporting documentation such as bills of lading, warehouse release forms and warrants.

 3.5.3 Provisions and accruals